-As of 2011, various projects will be initiated by the Federal Ministry of Health (BMG)/Robert Koch-Institute (RKI) and BMU/UBA in this field of action.
-In this respect, two topics are of central significance for climate impact studies: the climate-related development of morbidity and infectious diseases (in particular, from the perspective of vector-transmitted diseases, i.e. diseases transmitted by animals; for other health research projects, see also B.1.1.3.).
+Various projects were initiated by the Federal Ministry of Health (BMG)/Robert Koch-Institute (RKI) and BMU/UBA in 2011 to adress this field of action.
+In this respect, two topics are of central significance for climate impact studies: the climate-related development of morbidity and infectious diseases, in particular, with regard to vectors, i.e. diseases transmitted by animals.
 Soil:

 In two projects BMU/UBA investigate the consequences of climate change on the trafficability of arable soils including the risk of soil compaction and on alterations in soils' organic carbon content.

-Business, industry, and small and medium-sized enterprises:
+Business, industry, and small and mediumsized enterprises:

 The Federal Ministry of Economics (BMWi) is currently preparing several projects in which the examination of climate change-driven extreme weather events plays a central role.
 For instance, one planned research project will identify and evaluate risks that may result from the consequences of climate change for Germany's infrastructure and the value creation chains of exposed manufacturing industries.
 Tourism:

-While the BMWi is planning to investigate the consequences of climate change for tourism demand and shifts in demand, the BMU project aims at surveying the consequences of climate change for various landscape types that are important to the tourism industry.
+While the BMWi is planning to investigate the consequences of climate change for tourism demand and shifts in demand, the BMU project aims at surveying the consequences of climate change for various land-scape types that are important to the tourism industry.
 It will collate the data obtained in an exemplary fashion in order to lay the foundations for an environmentally friendly spatial planning of tourist destinations.
 Transport: